rayoub/rupee/results/benchmarks/README.md

 #### casp_d250

-Consist of all model 1 predictions submitted by 10 selected groups for all 25 single-range evaluation units for CASP13 free-modeling (FM) targets.
+Consist of all model 1 predictions submitted by 10 selected groups for all 25 single-range evaluation units for CASP13 free-modeling (FM) target domains.
 The selected groups consist of the top 10 groups ranked by the Assessors' formula (GDT TS + QCS) applied to free-modeling targets.

 #### casp_mtm_d246